 FCCM is transmitted as an autosomal dominant trait with incomplete penetrance.
 Genetic counseling should be offered to the affected families informing them of the 50% risk of inheriting the mutated gene.
 Other important considerations in evaluating the genetic predisposition of CCMs include the number of lesions on the MRI brain scan, family history of CCM clinical characteristics, and the age of onset.

 Regular check-ups, generally with an MRI once a year, are recommended after the discovery of a CCM, as additional asymptomatic lesions may appear with time.
 These MRI check-ups can be spaced to once every 5 years in the absence of intercurrent symptoms.
 Treatment of seizures and headaches is symptomatic.
 Lesions causing severe disabling seizures and/or focal neurologic deficits call for surgical removal of lesions whenever possible.
-Aspirin, heparin and warfarin may increase the risk of hemorrhage.
+Acetylsalicylic acid, heparin and warfarin may increase the risk of hemorrhage.